IbrahimParkar/Hiring_Assistant_Chatbot/README.md

 1. **Information Gathering:**
    - "What is your desired position?" → Stored for context.
 2. **Tech Stack-Based Question Generation:**
-   - Prompt instructs model to generate a question specifically for provided tech stack and experience.
+   - Prompt instructs model to generate a question specifically for the provided tech stack and experience.
    - E.g., “Generate a Python + Django technical question for a backend developer.”
 3. **Follow-Up Questioning:**
    - Follows up using previous Q&A and full profile to generate deeper, contextual queries.
 4. **Fallback Relevance Checks:**
-   - If input is irrelevant to the asked question, logic detects and prompts the user again.
+   - If the input is irrelevant to the asked question, logic detects and prompts the user again.

 ---